-• Do Not Certify Motorcycles when:

-The handlebars, forks, frame, or swing arm have damage that inhibits normal operation of the vehicle as designed and intended by the manufacturer.

-• Do Not Certify Motor Homes when:

-- o There are damaged, missing, or unsecured panels that pose a hazard to other vehicles on the road when the motor home is being driven. - The externally mounted propane tank is not securely fastened and/or the propane lines are damaged and/or leaking.
+- Do Not Certify Motorcycles when: - The handlebars, forks, frame, or swing arm have damage that inhibits normal operation of the vehicle as designed and intended by the manufacturer. - Do Not Certify Motor Homes when: - There are any damaged, missing, or unsecured panels that pose a hazard to the vehicle occupants, or other vehicles on the road, when the motor home is being driven. - The externally mounted propane tank is damaged, leaking, or not securely fastened, or the propane lines are damaged or leaking.